kkh725/kkh725/README.md

 👋 Hi there,I am an Android mobile app developer. <br>
-👋 I develop using native, also I'm studying cross platform like flutter<br>
+👋 I develop using native, also I'm interested in cross platform like flutter<br>
 🤷🏻‍♂️ I always wonder why.

 # Skills